PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Cold Weather Paddling

-Nothing ruins a winter paddle faster than ice-cold water constantly seeping through scupper holes.
-During my February trips on Lake Superior, plugs are mandatory.
-The deck stays dry, I stay warmer, and the experience is actually enjoyable.
+Nothing ruins a winter paddle faster than ice-cold water constantly seeping up through scupper holes and soaking your seat and legs.
+During my February trips on Lake Superior, plugs are absolutely mandatory equipment.
+The deck stays dry, I stay warmer, and the experience becomes genuinely enjoyable rather than a shivering misery.

 Scupper Plugs for Camping

-Multi-day kayak camping trips require special consideration.
+Multi-day kayak camping trips require special consideration for scupper plug usage.
 I use plugs in camp to:

-However, I always remove them before launching, especially with a loaded kayak.
-The extra weight means you'll sit lower and need that drainage capability.
+However, I always remove them before launching, especially when the kayak is loaded with camping gear.
+The extra weight means you'll sit lower in the water and need that active drainage capability.
+If you're planning an overnight trip, check out our kayak camping gear guide for more essential tips.

 Fishing Applications

-Scupper plugs transform your kayak into a better fishing platform:
+Scupper plugs transform your kayak into a better fishing platform in several ways:

-• Better for sight fishing (kayak sits higher)
+• Better stability for sight fishing (kayak rides higher)

-I learned this lesson the hard way after soaking my new fish finder through an unplugged scupper hole directly beneath it.
+I learned the hard way after soaking my new fish finder through an unplugged scupper hole directly beneath where I had mounted it.
+That expensive mistake cost me a replacement unit and a day of fishing.
+Now my electronics stay high and dry.

 Photography and Wildlife Viewing

-When stability and a dry platform matter most, plugs are essential.
-The added buoyancy helps keep your kayak steady for those perfect shots.
-Plus, expensive camera gear and water coming up through scupper holes don't mix well.
+When stability and a dry platform matter most, kayak plugs are essential equipment.
+The added buoyancy helps keep your kayak steady for those perfect wildlife shots.
+Plus, expensive camera gear and saltwater coming up through scupper holes don't mix well at all.

 Effects on Kayak Performance

-Scupper plugs do more than keep you dry - they significantly affect how your kayak performs:
+Scupper plugs do more than keep you dry - they significantly affect how your kayak performs on the water.
+Understanding these effects helps you decide when to use them for optimal performance.

-Increased Buoyancy Plugged scupper holes trap air in the hull, making your kayak float higher.
-This means:
+Increased Buoyancy Plugged scupper holes trap air in the hull cavity, making your kayak float slightly higher in the water.
+This creates several benefits:

-Stability Changes The higher position can affect stability:
+Stability Changes The higher floating position can affect stability characteristics:

 Speed Improvements On flat water, I consistently paddle 0.3-0.5 mph faster with plugs installed.
-Over a 10-mile day, that's significant time saved.
+Over a 10-mile day on the water, that speed difference adds up to significant time and energy savings.

 Maintenance and Care